marcglasberg/i18n_extension/README.md

 **Note:** If you need to import any other custom format, remember importing is easy to do because the Translation constructors use maps as input.
 If you can generate a map from your file format, you can then use the `Translation()` or `Translation.byLocale()` constructors to create the translation objects.

 #### The GetStrings exporting utility

-An utility script to automatically export all translatable strings from your project was contributed by <a href="https://github.com/bauerj">Johann Bauer</a>.
-Simply run `flutter pub run i18n_extension:getstrings` in your project root directory and you will get a list of strings to translate in `strings.json`.
+A utility script to automatically export all translatable strings from your project was also contributed by <a href="https://github.com/bauerj">Johann Bauer</a>.

+Simply run `flutter pub run i18n_extension_importer:getstrings` in your project root directory, and you will get a list of strings to translate in `strings.json`.
 This file can then be sent to your translators or be imported in translation services like _Crowdin_, _Transifex_ or _Lokalise_.
 You can use it as part of your CI pipeline in order to always have your translation templates up to date.

 Note the tool simply searches the source code for strings to which getters like `.i18n` are applied.
 Since it is not very smart, you should not make it too hard: